 Some of the elements of an image you could consider changing to create many Fresh Pins:

-- Meaningfully different crops of the same image, which provides a new view or perspective (e.g. focusing in on a specific object in a photo vs. showing that object in a wider scene)
+Meaningfully different crops of the same image, which provide a new view or perspective (e.g. focusing in on a specific object in a photo vs. showing that object in a wider scene)